int19h/jbomohi/dict/zi'ai/comments.md

 when I mean them to be not-technical than when they are.
 Anyone working in a field would probably develop such a habit as well.

+## 2015-06-15T18:17:27Z — spheniscine (comment 2023, on definition 66441, in reply to 2022)

+Re: {pe'ai}

+Sufficiently specialized lujvo or zi'evla with very specific definitions will not need to be marked.
+I'm only proposing marking use of common words, typically gismu, in a technical manner.
+Technically, when one does that, they are sense-shifting it from a broad, laic term, to a more specialized, technical one.
+Thus, marking it is desirable, so that it can be defined within that particular technical field.